-- HN 600 Public Health Nutrition (3) - HN 635 or KIN 635 Nutrition and Exercise (3) - KIN 796 Program Planning and Evaluation (3) - KIN 830 Public Health Physical Activity (3) - HN 844 Nutritional Epidemiology (3) may substitute another course if already taken
+- HN 600: Public Health Nutrition (3) - HN 635: or KIN 635 Nutrition and Exercise (3) - KIN 610: Program Planning and Evaluation (3) - KIN 830: Public Health Physical Activity (3) - HN 844: Nutritional Epidemiology (3) may substitute another course if already taken

-Six credit hours selected from the following with one course in nutrition and one course in physical activity.
+Six credit hours selected from the following with one course in public health nutrition and one course in public health physical activity.
 Acceptable substitutions for these courses are allowed only when the substitute course has an intense concentration in public health/population health.
+In addition to the above, students must select their remaining courses from the following or other courses as approved by the major advisor:

-- HN 718 Physical Health and Aging (3) - HN 735 Advanced Energy Balance (3) - HN 782 Topics in Human Nutrition (3) - KIN 796 Topics: Cultural Competency and Physical Activity (3) - KIN 805 Physical Activity and Human Behavior (3) - KIN 808 Social Epidemiology of Physical Activity (3)
+- HN 718: Physical Health and Aging (3) - HN 735: Advanced Energy Balance (3) - HN 782: Topics in Human Nutrition (3) - KIN 797: Topics in Public Health Physical Activity (3) - KIN 805: Physical Activity and Human Behavior (3) - KIN 808: Social Epidemiology of Physical Activity (3) - MC 740: Colloquium in Mass Communications: Health Communication Campaigns (3)